 I made the mistake of using a heat pad sans thermostat once, and it not only warped the plastic tub, but also changed the color of the wood beneath.
 The snake was, luckily, safe, but I had unwittingly kept a major fire hazard in my reptile room during those months.

 For some unfathomable reason, heat rocks are still on the market, recommended by pet stores as a “safe” source of heat for your snake.
 Though safety improvements have been made in recent years, they are still dangerous.
 Furthermore, they’re not a good choice for heating your enclosure, as it only warms the rock, not the surrounding air.

-Also offer a warm, humid hide full of damp sphagnum moss.
-This gives the snake a means for regulating its own humidity needs, and works very well during shedding.
+Also offer a humid hide full of damp sphagnum moss.
+If you are using a temperature gradient, this should be placed on the cool side of the enclosure for maximum effect.
+This gives the snake a means for regulating its own humidity needs and works very well during shedding.